-The representative said Mr E wouldn't be in the situation he was now in if Options had acted properly and fairly towards him.
-And Mr E wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application.
+The representative said Mr L wouldn't be in the situation he was now in if Options had acted properly.
+And Mr L wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application.
+The representative also said Options had caused Mr L worry and distress.